Medical Student Research Training - Administrative Supplement

 - A statement from the proposed mentor indicating plans for working with the student.

-- An outline of the proposed research project for the student, as well as any other activities, such as participation in journal clubs, lab meetings, scientific workshops, specialized technical training, etc. This should be prepared jointly by the student and the mentor.
+- An outline of the proposed research project for the student (max. of 4 pages), as well as any other activities, such as participation in journal clubs, lab meetings, scientific workshops, specialized technical training, etc. This should be prepared jointly by the student and the mentor.

 - A letter from the Dean of the School of Medicine indicating approval for the student to take time off from his/her studies to pursue this research year and stipulating that the student is expected to resume a normal medical school curriculum once the research year has ended.